 Pertinent federal, state, and local laws, codes, and regulations including those related to investments, purchasing, and utility billing.

 Office procedures, methods, and equipment including computers and applicable software applications such as word processing, spreadsheets, and databases.

-Oversee, direct, and coordinate the work of lower level staff and contractors.
+Plan, organize, direct, and coordinate the work of lower level staff.